brimdata/zed/docs/zed/README.md

-The `zed` command provides a single command-line interface to Zed lakes, but different personalities are taken on by `zed` depending on the particular sub-command executed and the disposition of its `-lake` option (which defaults to the value of `ZED_LAKE` environment variable of, if `ZED_LAKE` is not set, to the client personality `https://localhost:9867`).
+The `zed` command provides a single command-line interface to Zed lakes, but different personalities are taken on by `zed` depending on the particular sub-command executed and the disposition of its `-lake` option (which defaults to the value of `ZED_LAKE` environment variable or, if `ZED_LAKE` is not set, to the client personality `https://localhost:9867`).

 To this end, `zed` can take on one of three personalities: